OUR STORY

 Today we continue to contribute to sustainable human development by working with the BEL initiative, a program of the Georgia Haitian American Chamber of Commerce and with SAKALA, a youth development center in Cite Soleil Haiti.
 Our strategy involves early exposure of young people to entrepreneurship and network building.

-We continue to actively seek to build partnership to support sustainable human development in Haiti.
+We continue actively seeking the building of partnerships to support sustainable human development in Haiti.